-Update 24-Aug-2018: the information in this post (originally from Sept 2016) is still relevant for OSX 10.13.
-References to the outdated/unavailable apps have been removed.
+Update 13-Sept-2019: the information in this post (originally from Sept 2016) is still relevant for OSX 10.14.
+Reference to a new, easy-to-use software MIDI keyboard (MidiKeys) has been added.

 Although a basic MIDI setup on Mac OS X is typically easier than on Windows (to go beyond the default Windows synth anyway), it still requires some work.
 Here I will try to give a comprehensive overview of what you need to work with MIDI on Mac, particularly for interactive MIDI applications.
 I am also focusing on free setup, so the instructions on this page do not involve spending money to get things working.